daviderovell0/resop-docs/docs/develop/development.md

 Commands and operations are effetively submitted on the remote cluster after a connection attempt has made with the information provided in the JWT token in the HTTP request.
 The token is granted after sucessful authentication of a cluster user.

+## Development environment
+[ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) are used for code formatting and help during development.
+See the configuration files in the repository base for more info.

+`.vscode` settings in the repository folder allow for automatic formatting when saving with the VS Code IDE.